L'Oréal: Recent history and acquisitions

 L'Oréal purchased Synthélabo, a pharmaceutical company, in 1973.
 Synthélabo merged with Sanofi in 1999 to become Sanofi-Synthélabo.
 Sanofi-Synthélabo merged with Aventis in 2004 to become Sanofi-Aventis.

 Nestlé has owned a stake in L'Oréal since 1974, when it bought into the company at the request of Liliane Bettencourt, the daughter of the founder of L'Oréal.

 In 1984, L'Oréal acquired part of Helena Rubinstein Incorporated from Albi International.
 The portions acquired were the Japanese and Latin American divisions of the company, along with overseeing the operations and the markets for those divisions.
 The joint venture partnership between L'Oréal and Albi International lasted until 1988, when L'Oréal brought the remainder of the company and has owned the entire company since then.

 From 1988 to 1989, L'Oréal controlled the film company Paravision International, whose properties included the Filmation and De Laurentiis libraries.
 StudioCanal acquired the Paravision properties in 1994.

+On 20 August 2002, L'Oréal announced that its wholly owned U.S. subsidiary, L'Oréal USA, had acquired ARTec Systems Group, Inc., a professional salon hair care and hair color company based in Port Washington, New York, for an undisclosed sum.
+Founded in 1990 by Leland Hirsch and Michael Mazzei, ARTec sold hair care, hair color and styling products under the Textureline, Purehair, Kiwi, Enamels and Spaline names through roughly 20,000 U.S. salons, and reported net sales to distributors of $38 million in the previous year.
+L'Oréal said the purchase was intended to broaden the L'Oréal Professionnel brand beyond hair color, which had accounted for the large majority of the division's U.S. sales.
+ARTec's Port Washington operations were merged into L'Oréal Professional's New York office, and both founders left their posts while remaining as contract consultants.
+The ARTec lines were subsequently absorbed into L'Oréal Professionnel and the standalone brand was retired.